The Department of Rehabilitation and Human Services

 University Lecturer: Nichols

 Associate of Arts Program of Study in: Rehabilitation and Related Services

 Master of Science in Rehabilitation and Mental Health Counseling (MSRMHC)

 For details concerning the graduate degrees, see the Graduate Bulletin.
 Graduate Bulletins may be obtained from the Office of Graduate Studies, McMullen Hall first floor west, Montana State University Billings, 1500 University Drive, Billings, MT 59101-0298.

-- All applicants must complete the Academic Foundations Category Requirements at Montana State University Billings, or at another regionally accredited institution of higher education, earning a minimum grade point average of 2.00.
+All applicants must complete the General Education category requirements at Montana State University Billings, or at another regionally accredited institution of higher education, earning a minimum grade point average of 2.00.
 Courses taken on a pass/no pass or credit/noncredit basis will not be accepted to fulfill the requirements.
 Students should consult with their academic advisor.

 Students not accepted are encouraged to apply for admission during the next application period.
 It is the responsibility of each student to ensure that a completed application is submitted by the deadline.
 It is suggested that applications be submitted at least three (3) weeks prior to the end of the semester during which application is made.
-If admission to the Human Services Program is denied, the applicant may appeal the decision to the Human Services Committee of the Department.
+If admission to the Human Services or Rehabilitation Programs is denied, the applicant may appeal the decision to the Rehabilitation & Human Services Committee of the Department.
 The Department Chair serves as chair of the appeals committee.